Tech-Value/instascan/README.md

 ## Performance

-Many factors affect how quickly and reliably Instascan can detect QR codes.
+Many factors affect how quickly and reliably Instascan can detect 2D barcodes.

-If you control creation of the QR code, consider the following:
+If you control creation of the 2D barcode, consider the following:

 - A larger physical code is better.
 A 2" square code is better than a 1" square code.
 - Flat, smooth, matte surfaces are better than curved, rough, glossy surfaces.
-- Include a sufficient quiet zone, the white border surrounding QR code.
-The quiet zone should be at least four times the width of an individual element in your QR code.
+- Include a sufficient quiet zone, the white border surrounding 2D barcode.
+The quiet zone should be at least four times the width of an individual element in your 2D barcode.
 - A simpler code is better.
-You can use [this QR code generator](https://www.the-qrcode-generator.com/) to see how your input affects complexity.
+You can use [this 2D barcode generator](https://www.the-qrcode-generator.com/) to see how your input affects complexity.
 - For the same length, numeric content is simpler than ASCII content, which is simpler than Unicode content.
 - Shorter content is simpler.
 If you're encoding a URL, consider using a shortener such as [goo.gl](https://goo.gl/) or [bit.ly](https://bitly.com/).

 When scanning, consider the following:

-- QR code orientation doesn't matter.
+- 2D barcode orientation doesn't matter.
 - Higher resolution video is better, but is more CPU intensive.
 - Direct, orthogonal scanning is better than scanning at an angle.
 - Blurry video greatly reduces scanner performance.